lstamaria/lstamaria.github.io/_posts/2019-02-26-fire-station-locations.md

-Metropolitan city relies on fire stations to provide safety and order specially during fire incidents.San Francisco City provides dataset of fire stations.
-However, they lack a map to illustrate their locations.
+Metropolitan city relies on fire stations to provide safety and order specially during fire incidents.
+San Francisco City provides dataset of fire stations.
+However, they lack a map on their website to show locations.
 To achieve this, I used `geopandas` for visualization.
 I extracted the coordinates of fire stations from another dataset and placed them on the map to identify each fire station.
 To test this, I compared the visualization with Google Maps.
 It seems that the visualization is somewhat similar on the map except for 3 stations that are far away.

 ```python